lcolladotor/lcolladotorsource/content/talk/psychgenomics2022/index.md

 abstract = ""

 # Summary.
 An optional shortened abstract.
-summary = "Invited seminar at Psychgenomics from Ichan School of Medicine"
+summary = "Invited seminar at Psychgenomics, Ichan School of Medicine"

 # Is this a featured talk? (true/false)
 featured = false